UCF vs. East Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 - So far this season East Carolina has two wins against the spread.

-- The Pirates have covered the spread once this year when underdogs by 10 points or more (in two chances).
+- The Pirates have been underdogs by 10 points or more two times this year and covered the spread once.

 - East Carolina's games this season have hit the over on two of five set point totals (40%).